Are you a developer?

 Unfortunately, actually implementing this system would be a lot of work for me and I am still busy with my startup itself.
 I also have no idea about the legalities involved in creating a new system for funding a startup.

 Hopefully I can convince someone else to implement the system, then sign up with them as a customer.
 It would be very easy for an established bank or crowdfunding platform to offer this service.

 I call this financial instrument FeedbackFunding because it is a way to get funding in a continuous fashion, so that the startup can use earlier investments to improve itself and thereby convince people to invest more, in a feedback loop.

 I read about an outside-the-box solution to the Hardest Logic Puzzle Ever and took it as a challenge.

-I came up with a solution to the problem that doesn't just solve the problem, but also mind-controls a god as a side-effect, giving you the ability to have arbitrary wishes granted.
+I came up with an even better solution to the problem, which doesn't just solve the problem, but also mind-controls a god as a side-effect, giving you the ability to have arbitrary wishes granted.

 I am the founder of the startup elody.com, which aims to make solving problems as easy as google made answering questions, by combining the programs of many developers in a gestalt AI.

 I built this thing when I first taught myself html.
 This CV is very detailed, but only displays details when you zoom in.
 This way, you can choose to look at each topic in exactly as much depth as you want, and skip the parts that don't interest you.